 Strategy: The FCNAD is committed to ensuring that the community has an opportunity to experience the wide open, scenic vistas of Soapstone Prairie.
 The human connection to Soapstone Prairie runs deep.
 The site has been occupied by people for the past 12,000 years.
 It is part of the ancestral homelands of the Apache, Arapaho, Cheyenne, Comanche, Crow, Kiowa, Lakota, Pawnee, Shoshone, and Ute tribes.
 The Lindenmeier Overlook provides information on the Paleo-Indian people who lived at Soapstone Prairie.
-FCNAD will work with the community and the Fort Collins Museum of Discovery to recognize and honor the present and historical connections of BIPOC communities at the site.
+FCNAD is working with Native American and Indigenous partners, along with the Fort Collins Museum of Discovery, to understand how to honor past and present connections of Native American and Indigenous communities at the site.
 The Department will also work to improve ADA accessibility and better understand mobility access opportunities through focus group engagement.